Skoda Kylaq Variants Explained — Which One To Buy?

 Skoda Kylaq Signature vs Signature Plus Variant — Price, Feature Comparison

 The Kylaq Signature Plus carries an ex-showroom price tag of Rs.
-11.25 lakh with the manual transmission and Rs.
-12.35 lakh with the automatic transmission.
-This variant costs Rs.
-1.40 lakh more than the lower, Signature variant.
-Here too, the automatic transmission costs Rs.
-1.10 lakh more than the manual.
+10.77 lakh with the manual transmission and Rs.
+11.77 lakh with the automatic.
+These prices are Rs.
+1.34 lakh higher than the Signature.

 SKODA KYLAQ SIGNATURE vs SIGNATURE PLUS